MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/client-ddns-updates-dhcp-option-81.md

     ipconfig /renew
     ```

-4. Stop the log collection by running the following command:
+4. Stop the network trace by running the following command:

     ```console
     netsh trace stop